List of parliamentary constituencies in Northern Ireland: Constituencies

-2019 general election
+2024 general election

-Data from the BBC Election Website.
-For full official results see the Electoral Office of Northern Ireland.

 Historical representation by party

 Where a cell is marked → (with a different colour of frame to the preceding cell) it indicates that the previous MP continued to sit under a new party affiliation.
 Changes are dated in the header row: either a general election (four-figure year, bold, link) or by-election or change in affiliation (two-figure year, italic, link or details appear on hover).